 MEMORY MEM These are synonymous and allocate memory for the execution of a program. = This is optional and does not influence the command. + This adds the specified amount of memory to the default minimum.
-Multiple MEMORY + <amount memory="" of=""> statements are cumulative.</amount> <amount memory="" of=""></amount> This indicates the amount of memory required if used without the plus sign.
-If the <amount memory="" of=""> is used with the plus sign, it indicates the amount of memory to add to the default minimum.</amount> If less than four digits are used to indicate the amount of memory, they indicate thousands of digits (kd).
+Multiple MEMORY $+ <$ amount of memory> statements are cumulative. <amount memory="" of=""></amount> This indicates the amount of memory required if used

+This indicates the amount of memory required if used without the plus sign.
+If the <amount of memory> is used with the plus sign, it indicates the amount of memory to add to the default minimum.

+If less than four digits are used to indicate the amount of memory, they indicate thousands of digits (kd).
 That is, 1 equals 1000 digits of memory; 22 equals 22,000 digits of memory; 333 equals 333,000 digits of memory.

 If four to six digits are used, they indicate digits of memory.
 If that figure is not a multiple of 1,000, it is changed to the next highest multiple of 1,000.